senba1000m3/ai-chatbot-prompt-test/README.md

 [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/ritmo-v0/project-tau)

 # Project τ (read as Project Tau)
 Project τ is an experimental AI chat app for code-oriented template development, a side project branched off (but a totally different, brand new approach) from our previous platform, Project TAI (**T**eaching assistant **AI**).
+Our main focus is on a flexible, extensible system for building all kinds of generative UI tools — whether inline, block-based, or streaming.

 ## Developers
 - [Ritmo](https://github.com/ritmo-v0) - Overall code structure